 Watch the Midlothian ISD leverage Raptor Reunification, the “I Love U Guys” Foundation protocols, and Critical Response Group to reunite students in their reunification exercise.

-Analyze Drill Performance with Data
+Analyze Safety Drill Performance with Data

 The best assessment requires a method to track data and create comprehensive reports.
 Technology collects performance data to show what is working and how you can better protect your students and staff.
 Reports enable you to demonstrate compliance with state and district requirements.

 Training, including active shooter training, can teach students, teachers, and other staff how to prevent and survive these incidents and other violent threats.
-Training should include evidence-based lessons and drills that give everyone the confidence to respond to any kind of violence.
+Training should include evidence-based lessons and safety drills that give everyone the confidence to respond to any kind of violence.

 TIP: